 1. LegesGPT, best overall for corporate lawyers

-LegesGPT brings legal research, document review, and contract analysis into a single platform built for lawyers and law firms handling corporate work.
-Unlike enterprise tools that require six-figure annual commitments and lengthy onboarding, LegesGPT is self-serve with plans starting at $13.99/month.
+LegesGPT brings legal research, document review, and drafting into a single platform built for lawyers and law firms handling corporate work.
+Ask it a corporate-law question and it answers with verified sources you can click through; upload a shareholders' agreement and it flags the risks and proposes changes; describe a document and it drafts it, then lets you e-sign and send it.
+Unlike enterprise tools that require six-figure annual commitments and lengthy onboarding, LegesGPT is self-serve with plans starting at $19.99/month.

-What makes it particularly useful for corporate lawyers is the combination of legal document review with a research database covering 500K+ court cases, 100K+ statutes, and 250K+ legal articles across 38+ countries.
-You can upload a shareholders' agreement, get a risk assessment, and research the relevant corporate governance standards in the same tool.
+What makes it particularly useful for corporate lawyers is doing all of this in one place.
+You can review a contract, research the relevant corporate governance standards, and draft a follow-up document without switching tools, across 38+ jurisdictions.
 Deep Research mode handles complex multi-jurisdictional questions that require multi-step reasoning, which is common in cross-border corporate transactions.

 Key features

-- Document upload and AI analysis for contracts, corporate filings, and agreements (PDF, Word, PowerPoint, images)
+- Document review for contracts, corporate filings, and agreements (PDF, Word, PowerPoint, images): risk flagging, clause extraction, and proposed changes

 - 38+ country jurisdiction coverage for cross-border corporate and M&A work

-- Deep Research mode for complex legal scenarios requiring multi-step reasoning
+- Deep Research mode for complex scenarios requiring multi-step reasoning

 - 100+ attorney-drafted legal document templates for common corporate document types